 This main festival of the temple, which lasts for 41 days.
-It is held during the Malayalam month of ‘Vrischikam’ (mid November to mid December).
+It is held during the Malayalam month of ‘Vrischikam’ (mid-November to mid-December).
 It is locally known as ‘Mandalavilakku’ Festival or ‘Mandala Utsavam’.
 A folk dance called ‘Thacholikali’ is performed during the temple festival.
 ‘Thacholikali’ is similar to the traditional martial art form called ‘Kalarippayattu’.
 Large numbers of people from various places flock here to see this festival.
 People come together to lit the lamps in the temple and the sight is worth seeing.

 Meenam Festival is celebrated for eight days with ‘Kodiyettam’ (flag hoisting) on the ‘Rohini’ day.
 The traditional dance performance of ‘Theyyambadi Kurup’ is the special attraction on the fifth and the sixth days.
 On the seventh day is the ‘Nadu Valam Vekka’ and ‘Pallivetta’ (holy hunt).
 On the ‘Pooram’ day is the ‘Poorappattu’ and ‘Poorakkali’ (a traditional dance ritual performed by men).
-‘Poorakali’, conducted during night, is a fascinating event.
-‘Poorappattu’ includes theme from the life history of the Goddess.
+‘Poorakali’, conducted during the night, is a fascinating event.
+‘Poorappattu’ includes the theme from the life history of the Goddess.
 The idol of the goddess is taken for ‘Arattu’ on the ‘Pooram’ day.

 Poojas and Rituals

 Earlier rulers of Kerala used to worship goddesses by following Thamasa Pooja or Shakteya Pooja.
-According to this pooja either man or animal were sacrificed to the goddess.
+According to this pooja, either man or animal was sacrificed to the goddess.
 As time passed, this tradition was followed by generation to generation.
 It was followed by the local people as well as the kings of Kerala.
 Later, this tradition was replaced with chopping plantain or performing Poojas by making use of tender coconut and cereals, owing to the Aryanisation of temples.

 How to reach: Road, Rail and Air